 So You Want To Start A Chocolate Shop...

+John Q. Tullius once said "nine out of ten people like chocolate.
+The tenth person always lies."
 It’s true!
 It seems that everyone loves chocolate...even the people who are allergic to it.
 As addictive as coffee, chocolate is a staple in almost every person's diet.
 So it’s understandable with demand like that, Artisan and gourmet chocolate businesses are popping up more and more.
 Are you thinking about sweetening your life by opening a chocolate shop?

 Although the thought of working around delicious chocolate all day is tempting, you need to make sure you’ve got everything you need to run a successful chocolate shop.
 But don't worry...You're not alone!
 KaTom is here to help.
 We've created a handy resource for you with the tools and supplies that you'll need to open up your own chocolate business.